AlexBrand12345/scylla-sorting/README.md

 ## Results
 As we see, we have opportunity to change table `clustering order` by `views`.
-It allows to sort the whole table if it has only one partition value, but several partition values returns same amount of sorted chunks.
+It allows to sort the whole table if it has only one partition value, but several partition values returns exactly the same number of sorted chunks.
+If sorting row is the partition _key, it is sorted by token value.